A Guide to Starting a Crop Farming Business in South Africa

 Subscription Form (#66)

-South Africa has a large agriculture industry which offers many agribusiness opportunities for entrepreneurs with an interest and drive for farming.
+South Africa has a large agriculture industry which offers many agribusiness opportunities for entrepreneurs with an interest in and drive for farming.
 Crop farming is one of the largest agricultural industries in South Africa.
 It involves a plant product, such as grain, fruits and vegetables, that can be grown and harvested to be sold for profit.
-In addition to providing food and raw material, crop farming in South Africa also provides employment opportunities to a very large percentage of the population.
+In addition to providing food and raw materials, crop farming in South Africa also provides employment opportunities to a very large percentage of the population.

 Starting an agribusiness requires some skill, knowledge and resources.
 In this guide, we’ll explore some of the most important things to know to help you start a new crop farming venture.

-Crop farming in South Africa
+Crop Farming in South Africa

 Here is a breakdown detailing the various categories of crops.

-• Fibre cops – plants grown to produce fibre for textiles, such as cotton, hemp, jute and flax.
+• Fibre cops – plants are grown to produce fibre for textiles, such as cotton, hemp, jute and flax.

 • Ornamental crops – plants grown for decorative purposes in gardens and parks such as roses, orchids, ivy, oleander, tulips, and azaleas.